jonnonz1/nz-statute-book/acts/public/1999/community-trusts-act-1999.md

 ### 19 Sale of shares in trustee bank's successor company
 The trustees of a community trust may sell or otherwise dispose of any shares held by the trust in the capital of a trustee bank's successor company if a resolution has been passed by not less than 75% of the trustees approving the sale or disposition.

-### 20 Section 64 of Reserve Bank of New Zealand Act 1989 not to apply to community trusts
+### 20 Section 64 of Banking (Prudential Supervision) Act 1989 not to apply to community trusts
-Section 64 of the Reserve Bank of New Zealand Act 1989 does not apply to— (a) a community trust:
+Section 64 of the Banking (Prudential Supervision) Act 1989 does not apply to— (a) a community trust:
   (b) the incorporation of the trustees of a community trust under Part 2 of the Charitable Trusts Act 1957.